cucumber/cucumber-jvm/junit-platform-engine/README.md

 ```
 ## Gradle Test workaround ##

-Gradle Test ([gradle/#4773](https://github.com/gradle/gradle/issues/4773)) does not yet support discovery of non-class
+Gradle Test does not yet support discovery of non-class based test ([gradle/#4773](https://github.com/gradle/gradle/issues/4773)).
-based test.
-As a work around you can use a custom task to start the the JUnit Platform Console Launcher.
+As a work around you can use a custom task to start the the JUnit Platform
+Console Launcher.

 ```groovy